 Homes where they will have people of their very own and live in a comfy house as some have never even experienced that before.
 If you are looking at add a dog to your home please fill out an application.
 Once approved we will set up a time for you to meet these great dogs.
 Adopting one saves three, the one you adopted, the next one we can transport, and the one that needs that kennel in Georgia.

 Pictured right is George (mostly white) and Maverick (mostly black).

 George came from Arkansas many years ago and was lucky enough to be adopted by Steven Dumont.
 George had the BEST life ever and was instrumental in raising money for the shelter through a yearly 5K called Run George Run.
 George went over the bridge this year, at a ripe old age.
 Steven and his family came to the shelter whereas fate would have it, we had a group of puppies also from Arkansas!

 We believe that George pushed Steven into meeting Maverick because it was love at first sight for both of them (and Steven's family!).

 Steven came up with the idea to start George's Jar, an ongoing fundraiser for us that will help other dogs, like George and later Maverick, who are at risk for euthanasia in the overcrowded shelters down south.

 If you would like to help us save these dogs, please consider a donation to George's Jar!
-We take credit cards by phone (802-885-3997), PayPal (email@example.com), or mail a check!
-Thank you Steven Dumont for all you do for us on a regular basis, for starting George's Jar, and for being truly one of the best dog dads I have ever seen!
+We take credit cards by phone (802-885-3997), PayPal (firstname.lastname@example.org), or mail a check!
+Thank you Steven Dumont for all you do for us on a regular basis, for starting George's Jar, and for being truly one of the best dog dads we have ever seen!